HVTom/tremend_devops/ex3/README3.md

  - to take user input, a bash script could be a simple way to take user input, and use string interpolation at the end; here we just need to join the tables using the department_id columns, and condition the selection based on input department value:

 #!/bin/bash
 read -p "Department name: " department

 docker exec -i postgres_container psql -U ituser -d company_db -c "SELECT e.first_name, e.last_name FROM employees e JOIN departments d ON e.department_id = d.department_id WHERE d.department_name = '$department';"

 ## Calculate the highest and lowest salaries per department.

-so, we definitely have to join departmets, employees, and salaries, because we need the departments and salaries, and these tables are not related; so employees is the table that bridges the needed information everytime we have to count something "per column" (department here), we clearly can write it by coupling GROUP BY and HAVING; the simplest way I could do this is by linking/chaining all the tables by having the employees as the middle table; docker exec -it postgres_container psql -U ituser -d company_db -c " SELECT d.department_name, MIN(s.salary) AS min_salary, MAX(s.salary) AS max_salary FROM employees e JOIN departments d ON e.department_id = d.department_id JOIN salaries s ON e.employee_id = s.employee_id GROUP BY d.department_name;"
+So, we definitely have to join departmets, employees, and salaries, because we need the departments and salaries, and these tables are not related; so employees is the table that bridges the needed information everytime we have to count something "per column" (department here), we clearly can write it by coupling GROUP BY and HAVING.
+The simplest way I could do this is by linking/chaining all the tables by having the employees as the middle table:

+ docker exec -it postgres_container psql -U ituser -d company_db -c "SELECT d.department_name, MIN(s.salary) AS min_salary, MAX(s.salary) AS max_salary
+  FROM employees e
+  JOIN departments d ON e.department_id = d.department_id
+  JOIN salaries s ON e.employee_id = s.employee_id
+  GROUP BY d.department_name;"

 Challenges:
  - remembering how to write complex queries (third query)